 You may find that it is harder for a single model to explain the behavior of several outputs.
 If you get a poor fit estimating a multiple-output model directly, you can try building models for subsets of the most important input and output channels.

 Use this approach when no feedback is present in the dynamic system and there are no couplings between the outputs.
 If you are unsure about the presence of feedback, see How to Analyze Data Using the advice Command.

 To construct partial models, use subreferencing to create partial data sets, such that each data set contains all inputs and one output.
-For more information about creating partial data sets, see the following sections in the System Identification Toolbox User's Guide:
+For more information about creating partial data sets, see the following topics:

 For working in the System Identification app, see Create Data Sets from a Subset of Signal Channels.

 For working at the command line, see the Select Data Channels, I/O Data and Experiments in iddata Objects.